 Archaeologists believe that drought ultimately forced these societies to leave in search of water.
-But today, some of the best trout flyfishing happens on the San Juan River, which along with the Animas feeds Navajo Lake State Park near Farmington.
+But today, some of the best trout flyfishing is found on the San Juan River, which along with the Animas, feeds Navajo Lake State Park near Farmington.

 In the late 1800s, the Santa Fe Railway used the Indian culture to attract rail passengers to the West until the early 1970s when Amtrak took over.
 When Route 66, the first major multistate highway, was built motorists claimed the Northwest's section its most memorable.

 This region is now preserved for posterity, so come learn about its deep history.
 Nearly every major landmark in the Northwest has some type of Native American legend connected with it.
 There's Mount Taylor, Ship Rock Peak, El Malpais and Cabezón Peak, as well as the Bisti Wilderness Area and the Chuska Mountains, to name a few.